-- Can Cuba continue with a planned economy? - How successful have attempts been to combat the threat posed by Hepatitis B? - How does Irish folk music reflect the social, political and economic history of Ireland? - Is punk rock art? - Do violent films cause violence? - To what extent was the fall of Rome due to Christianity? - What is the best way to tackle MRSA in hospitals? - Should the voting age be lowered to 16? - Can science explain happiness? - Are ASBOs effective? - A documentary exploring the issues behind the decline of theatre audience while cinema remains popular - Did Gustave Flaubert's novel.
-Madame Bovarv. revolutionise French Literature, culture and attitudes? - Public Art in Birmingham from high art to low culture; who chooses it?
+- Can Cuba continue with a planned economy? - · How successful have attempts been to combat the threat posed by Hepatitis B? - How does Irish folk music reflect the social, political and economic history of Ireland? - Is punk rock art? - Do violent films cause violence? - To what extent was the fall of Rome due to Christianity? - What is the best way to tackle MRSA in hospitals? - Should the voting age be lowered to 16? - Can science explain happiness? - Are ASBOs effective? - A documentary exploring the issues behind the decline of theatre audience while cinema remains popular - Did Gustave Flaubert's novel, Madame Bovary, revolutionise French Literature, culture and attitudes? - Public Art in Birmingham from high art to low culture; who chooses it?
 What is the impact of it on its surroundings and what do people think?

-For more information contact Director of Sixth Form:
+For more information contact EPQ Lead:

-Mr T. Barnard - tbarnard@speters.org.uk
+Miss H. Craig - hgraig@speters.org.uk